ibm-cloud-docs/vpc/bs_snapshots_restore.md

 {: #snapshots-vpc-restore-ui}
 {: ui}

 You can create volumes from various pages in the {{site.data.keyword.cloud_notm}} console.
 Restoring from a bootable snapshot creates a boot volume that you use to provision the virtual server instance.
-The Generation 1 boot volumes use the general-purpose profile and zre limited to 250 GB.
+The Generation 1 boot volumes use the general-purpose profile and are limited to 250 GB.
 Second-generation boot volumes use the `sdp` profile and can be expanded to 32,000 GB.
 Data volumes are created and attached to the instance.
 You can restore volumes from a snapshot outside of instance provisioning as well, you can create stand-alone volumes and new auxiliary volumes for existing instances.

 ### Creating a volume from the list of snapshots in the console
 {: #snapshots-vpc-restore-snaphot-list-ui}